Build Agent Advocates, Not Platform Agents

-Digital platforms initially emerged as two-sided market-makers that mediate between those with specific needs and others who could fulfill them \citep{RN3753,RN3678}.
-This function was especially critical in the mid 2000s, as rapid internet growth introduced significant challenges around filtering, matching, and trusting online interactions \citep{benkler_wealth_2007}.
-However, rather than facilitate genuine markets—whether for goods or ideas—in which participants freely choose among impartially presented counterparties, platforms increasingly manipulate these exchanges to extract value from both sides of these transactions \citep{RN3569,RN3564}.
-In Cory Doctorow’s terms, platforms have undergone a process of “enshittification” \citep{doctorow_enshittification_2023}.
-This extraction goes beyond simply charging a commission or harvesting transactional data such as price signals and consumer behavior patterns.
-Platforms also shape incentives to advantage favored actors—including themselves \citep{farronato2023self}—and actively obstruct interactions that might otherwise occur outside their domain (for example, when eBay identifies and prohibits attempts to share contact information with a counterparty through their platform) \citep{RN3569}.
+Digital platforms initially emerged as two-sided market-makers that mediate between those with specific needs and others who could fulfill them~\citep{RN3753,RN3678}.
+This function was critical in the mid 2000s, as rapid internet growth introduced significant challenges around filtering, matching, and trusting online interactions~\citep{RN4073}.
+However, rather than facilitate genuine markets---whether for goods or ideas---in which participants freely choose among impartially presented counterparties, platforms increasingly manipulated these exchanges to extract value from both sides of these transactions~\citep{RN3569,RN3564}.
+In Cory Doctorow’s terms, platforms have “enshittified”~\citep{doctorow_enshittification_2023}.
+This goes beyond simply charging a commission or harvesting transactional data such as price signals and consumer behavior patterns.
+Platforms also shape incentives to advantage favored actors---including themselves~\citep{farronato2023self}---and actively obstruct interactions that might otherwise occur outside their domain (for example, when eBay identifies and prohibits attempts to share contact information with another user through their platform)~\citep{RN3569}.

-Platform companies also exercise power by shaping the distribution of attention.
+Platform companies also shape the distribution of attention.
 For example, Google dominates online search, with close to 90\% of market share ~\citep{statcounter_search_2024}.
-Platforms operated by Meta (Facebook, Instagram, Whatsapp) account for three of the top four social media platforms, with over 3 billion users (YouTube is ranked \#2)~\citep{shopify_most_2024}. \footnote{While digital platforms and, increasingly, platform agents are prevalent worldwide, in this paper we focus on their impact in the U.S., primarily because that is the context we are most familiar with, and where major platforms are based.} By shaping how individual users' attention is allocated, platforms influence how people form their beliefs and desires \citep{RN3714, Susser2019}.
-Even more concerning, their impact on the allocation of collective attention profoundly influences societies' capacity and appetite for different forms of collective action \citep{RN5479}.
+Meta's Facebook, Instagram, and WhatsApp account for three of the top four social media platforms, with over 3 billion users (YouTube is ranked \#2)~\citep{shopify_most_2024}.\footnote{While digital platforms are prevalent worldwide, we focus on their impact in the U.S., primarily because that is the context we are most familiar with, and where major platforms are based.} By shaping how individual users' attention is allocated, platforms influence how people form their beliefs and desires~\citep{Susser2019, RN3714}.
+In addition, their impact on the allocation of collective attention profoundly influences societies' capacity and appetite for collective action~\citep{RN5479}.